aida-ugent/fairret/README.md

 The central to the library is the paradigm of the _fairness regularization term_ (fairrets) that quantify unfairness as differentiable PyTorch loss functions.
 These can then be optimized together with e.g. the binary cross-entropy error such that the classifier improves both its accuracy and fairness.

-**The library is still in very early development.** Documentation, installation instructions, and more examples will be added in the near future.

 ## Installation
 The fairret library can be installed via PyPi: